 “We envision the 2022 conference of the Afroeuropeans Network, Intersectional Challenges in Afroeuropean Communities, in Brussels as an academic, activist, and intellectual space centring Blackness in Europe—including, but not limited to, Black identity, Black art, Black politics and Black struggle.”

-Central to the realisation of this vision is the foregrounding and affirmation of the following:
+Central to the realisation of this vision was a focus on the following:

 - Intersectionality – understanding, in particular, the multidimensionality of identity and the intersections between ‘race’, ethnicity and other identity markers;